 Result: great for all types of projects and most surfaces.
 This is your all-around Mod Podge.

 Okay.
-Now after the two classics were born, the Mod Podge people thought, “What if we developed Mod Podge in different formulas – for specific needs?”
+Now after the two classics were born, the people at Plaid thought, “What if we developed Mod Podge in different formulas – for specific needs?”
 So they did.
 They kept the two classics around, so if you notice that some of these properties overlap with those two classic formulas, you are correct.
 But think about it – can you really get rid of the original formulas?
 No way.

 Antique Mod Podge: There are some who love the look of vintage, aged projects that have an antique feel.
 You can use acrylic paint to get this effect, but it takes a little skill.
-Antique Mod Podge enables you to get that aged look simply by brushing it on.
+The Antique enables you to get that aged look simply by brushing it on.
 A slight brown tint is how it works.
 This formula comes in a Matte finish.

 Result: Matte finish with a slightly brown, heirloom look.
 Ages your projects without the time.

 Brushstroke Mod Podge: Are you looking to get the look of a hand painted image without the hefty price tag?
 Simply paint Brushstroke Mod Podge over the top for a highly textured finish for an artistic look.
 Comes in Gloss or Matte.

 Result: Very textured and dimensional (yet clear) and gives you the look of hand painting.

 Dishwasher Safe Mod Podge: You asked for it, and now you finally have it!
 This formula was released in January 2014.
 It does the gluing, sealing and finishing of regular decoupage medium – but now you can put those items in the top rack of the dishwasher!
 You should still keep this formula away from food and your mouth (3/4″ from the top of a glass), but now you can add items to cups, plates and more . . . and wash them!
 Gloss finish.